 This is the reason the front foot has to stay so close to the board throughout the flip.
 Catching anything to rail always requires perfect timing, but this landing is so sudden that the foot needs to be in the right place – you can’t rely on being able to see the landing.

 With the board caught solidly in rail, bring your back foot in and place it casually on the back wheel.
-You can relax now and think about the next part of your combo; why not move down to one end of the board and pop up the truck with a butterflip?
+You can relax now and think about the next part of your combo; why not move down to one end of the board and pop up to the truck with a butterflip?

 The board I’m using here is a double-kick deck I designed with caspers in mind.
 It has low kicktail angles to make it easier to stand on, and absolutely no concave, reducing the pain in the top of the foot.
 Because of the way the board rolls off the casper and onto the rail, a tapered or slightly rounded tail is something to aim for with this one.